-Currently, NIC is designing the classification revalidation workbook for use in the field, with an anticipated release in the fall of 2018.
+Currently, NIC is designing the classification revalidation workbook for use in the field, with an anticipated release in the summer of 2020.

 This infographic from the CSG Justice Center explains the urgent need for corrections agencies to examine how they administer risk and needs assessments, so they can confidently rely upon the results and avoid the pitfalls of poor implementation.